-Under an “on-bill energy financing” program, residential electricity customers can apply for financing from their electric utility to pay for comprehensive energy efficiency improvements and appliance upgrades in their home.
-Once the improvements are made, the residential customer repays the utility over time through an additional charge on their monthly electric bill.
-If the resident moves away or sells their home, the next owner or occupant takes on the repayment obligation while benefiting from the efficiency improvements.
+Under a residential “on-bill energy efficiency finance” program, electricity customers can apply for financing from their electric utility to pay for comprehensive energy efficiency improvements and appliance upgrades in their home.
+Once the improvements are made, the customer repays the utility over time through an additional charge on their monthly electric bill.
+If the resident moves away or sells their home, the next owner or occupant takes on the repayment while benefiting from the efficiency improvements.

-The intent of on-bill finance programs is to eliminate the up-front money needed to make efficiency upgrades to a customer’s home, effectively removing a significant cost barrier, particularly for low-income residents.
-Additionally, the savings achieved on a homeowner’s power bill as a result of the improvements exceed the annual repayment, providing a net savings to the resident.
-This may not be the case for every home, but it is a goal most on-bill finance programs strive for.
+The intent of on-bill finance programs is to eliminate the upfront cost of making efficiency upgrades to a customer’s home, effectively removing a significant barrier, particularly for low-income residents.
+The model of on-bill financing that Appalachian Voices is promoting is called the Pay-As-You-Save (PAYS©) tariffed program.
+A key aspect of the PAYS model is that the savings achieved on a customer’s power bill as a result of the improvements exceed the annual repayment, providing a net savings to the resident.
+This may not be the case for every home, but it is a goal that PAYS© on-bill finance programs strive for.

-Who provides the financing, and what can it pay for?
+Who provides the financing, and what can it buy?

-On-bill finance programs are generally provided by a customer’s electric utility, and funded either through existing revenues, a new tariff collected from all of a utility’s customers, or from federal sources such as the U.S. Department of Agriculture, which offers a funding program for rural electric utilities specifically for this purpose.
+On-bill finance programs are generally provided by a customer’s electric utility and funded either through existing revenues or from federal sources such as the U.S. Department of Agriculture, which offers funding programs for rural electric utilities that can be used for this purpose.

 Home energy improvements that are eligible for funding through an on-bill financing program may vary.
 Some utilities finance only a single item, such as a new heat pump.
-Others offer financing for a more substantial set of improvements and appliance upgrades.
-Eligibility is typically determined by cost-effectiveness through an energy audit.
-Improvements under a comprehensive finance program might include (but not be limited to):
+Others offer financing for a more substantial suite of improvements and appliance upgrades.
+The eligibility of the improvements is determined by whether the improvement can be paid for over time through the resulting savings.
+Improvements under a comprehensive finance program might include, but are not limited to:

-- replacing electric baseboard heating systems or old heat pumps with new energy efficient heat pumps
+- Replacing old heating and cooling systems with new energy efficient systems

-- sealing air leaks in the home, such as through roofs, crawl spaces, fireplaces, entryways, windows, etc.
+- Sealing air leaks, such as through ceilings, roofs, crawl spaces, entryways and windows

 Who would be eligible for financing?

-Ideally, an inclusive on-bill finance program program would allow all residential (or even commercial) customers to apply, and would cover all types of housing, including manufactured homes, single-family homes and even rental properties.
+Ideally, an inclusive on-bill finance program program would allow all residential (or even commercial) customers to apply regardless of income or credit score, and would cover all types of housing, including manufactured homes, single-family homes and even rental properties.

 However, on-bill financing programs are typically tailored to residents who have high electricity bills due to inefficient housing and appliances and are unable to cover the costs of energy improvements themselves.
 The utility offering the program determines eligibility based on the customer’s history of bill payments and the savings potential of the home.